 School Library Journal: webcasts

 edWEB.net: edWebinars (includes technology and STEM webinars)

 Universal Class: course catalog (cost involved)

 Grants for public libraries to help build their collections.
-Many of these came from this article, Search for Free Books by Rachael Walker, on Reading Rockets.

 Weed Your Collection -- Consider following the Texas State Library and Archives Commission's CREW: A Weeding Manual for Modern Libraries.

 Baker & Taylor/YALSA Collection Development Grant